Hello Sunshine (company): History

 In 2000, Witherspoon founded production company Type A Films, which she merged with Bruna Papandrea's Make Movies banner to create a new production company entitled Pacific Standard in 2012.
 Together, they produced the Oscar-nominated films Gone Girl and Wild, and the HBO drama series Big Little Lies.
 In 2016, Witherspoon and Papandrea split up, with Witherspoon gaining full control over the company.

-In November 2016, Witherspoon, Seth Rodsky and Otter Media formed Hello Sunshine with Sarah Harden, a joint venture focused on telling female-driven stories on film, TV and digital platforms.
-Pacific Standard has become a subsidiary of the newer company.
-The company's CEO is media and tech industry executive Kerry Tucker.
+In November 2016, Witherspoon and Seth Rodsky formed Hello Sunshine as a joint venture with Otter Media, the joint venture between media executive Peter Chernin's The Chernin Group and AT&T, with a focus on telling female-driven stories on film, TV and digital platforms.
+The company hired media and tech industry executive Kerry Tucker to lead as CEO.
+Sarah Harden replaced Tucker as CEO the next year.
+In March 2017, Lauren Levy Neustadter was appointed Head of Film and Television.
+She has since been promoted to President of Film and TV.

+Pacific Standard, the production company Witherspoon co-founded with Bruna Papandrea in 2012, is now a subsidiary of Hello Sunshine.

 In addition to producing content, Hello Sunshine also curates a book club called Reese's Book Club x Hello Sunshine.
 Witherspoon announces a new book pick every month on her Instagram and the book club is aimed to bring women's stories forward.
-The book club has over 500,000 followers on Instagram, and more than 70,000 followers on Facebook.
+The book club has over 3 million followers on Instagram, and more than 70,000 followers on Facebook.
 Hello Sunshine also had a Filmmaker Lab to teach 20 girls aged 13–18 the art of film making.